External MCP Clients

-The Tropikal MCP connection lets an authorized AI client work with safe parts of your Tropikal account.
-Use it when you want ChatGPT or another compatible MCP client to inspect workflow context, help draft persona changes, draft workflow updates, or summarize recent workflow runs.
+The Tropikal MCP connection lets an authorized AI client work with approved website actions from a Tropikal-managed site.
+Use it when you want ChatGPT or another compatible MCP client to inspect exposed website data and run only the actions the website owner explicitly approved.

 Connect with this server URL: